prokube/CollabOS/docs/docs/characters.md

 # Special characters for the CollabOS
-*you shouldn't use this characters for anything else that what they are ment or something could break*</br>
+*You shouldn't use these characters for anything other than what they are meant for, or something could break in the Scratch Project*</br>
-*all the examples are from CollabOs projects*
+*All of the examples are from CollabOs projects*
 ### ``◘`` Meta data separator
-In a formated text separates the meta data from the text:
+In a formatted text, separates the meta data from the text:
 ```
 ◘color:20◘Hey how are you◘size:23:color:yellow◘
 ```